-- 6. What obligations or standards do national codes of practice or legislation impose on television and radio sponsorship?
+6. What obligations or standards do national codes of practice or legislation impose on television and radio sponsorship?
 Consider, in particular:

 - Restrictions on who can be a sponsor.

 - · Restrictions on what can be sponsored.

 - Restrictions on the content of sponsorship.

 - Restrictions on references to sponsors.

 - Restrictions on advertising prominence.

-Save where references are specifically made to any legislation of Hong Kong, television sponsor ship is mainly governed by the Generic Code of Practice on Television Advertising Standards (TV Advertising Code) and radio sponsorship is regulated by the Radio Code of Practice on Advertising Standards (Radio Advertising Code).
-Sponsorship falls within the definition of "advertisement" under both codes.
+Save where references are specifically made to any legislation in Hong Kong, television sponsorship is mainly governed by the Generic Code of Practice on Television Advertising Standards (TV Advertising Code); and radio sponsorship is regulated by the Radio Code of Practice on Advertising Standards (Radio Advertising Code).
+Sponsor identification or references to products or services in the course of a programme are governed by Chapter 9 "Programme Sponsorship" of the TV Advertising Code.
 The codes are not legislation; rather, they are administrative guidelines imposed by the Hong Kong Communications Authority (CA) on the holders of TV/radio licences under the relevant laws and regulations.